guinetn/basecamp/app/assets/books/api/architecture/architecture_event_driven/event_sourcing_streaming.md

 Event Sourcing deals with an event store of immutable log of events, in which each log (a state change made to an object) represents an application state.
 An event store is like a version control system.
 In a microservices architecture, we can persist aggregates as a sequence of event.

 Event Sourcing ensures that all changes to application state are stored as a sequence of events. ...
 Not just can we query these events, we can also use the event log to reconstruct past states, and as a foundation to automatically adjust the state to cope with retroactive changes

+Maybe you need to do something simple, like transform the events to strip out any personally .
+Sometimes, you may need to do something more complex, like enrich the events by  Or perhaps you want to pre-aggregate the events to reduce how much data you send to the downstream systems.

 ### Projections
 one of the core patterns used in Event Sourcing.